Gartner Q&A with analyst Earl Perkins shows many IoT-focused projects may require technology changes beyond traditional IT security boundaries

 The rise of the Internet of Things (IoT) is driving changes in all aspects of security causing organizations to reevaluate the necessary people and service skills, structures and approaches to their security needs.

-Earl Perkins, research vice president at Gartner, shared his thoughts on how security leaders can develop new approaches to security organization and better protect their digital business against potential threats and breaches.
+Earl Perkins, research vice president at Gartner, shares his thoughts on how security leaders can develop new approaches to security organization and better protect their digital business against potential threats and breaches.

 Q: How has the rise of IoT and connected devices changed the security landscape?